10 Apr 2024

 The Queensland election will be fought on several key issues – the cost of living, law and order, the state of our health system.

-But right now, our political leaders have an opportunity to tackle the issue of climate change in a serious way.
+But right now, our political leaders have an opportunity to tackle the issue of global heating in a serious way.
 This opportunity must not be squandered, ignored, or kicked down the road to the election.

 As a person proudly raised in Queensland, I know we have the smarts, abilities, and solutions to be leaders on climate action.
 We can both protect our way of life and benefit our economy for generations to come.